plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 By default, our WordPress plugin excludes your own "administrator" visits from being counted in the stats.
 You can optionally choose to exclude visits from being counted for other user roles too including authors, editors and contributors.
 Go to the "Track analytics for user roles" section of our WordPress plugin to do so.

 If you'd like to count your visits, you can do so as well.
-Simply tick off the user role that you prefer to track and click on the "Save Changes" button.
+Simply enable the user role that you prefer to track.

 ## Enjoying Plausible Analytics and our WordPress plugin?